JohannesBuchner/APEMoST/doc/others.rst

 	If another program converges twice as fast due to some sophisticated, experimental concept, but APEMoST runs 20 times as many iterations in the same time ...

+	Regarding speed we can say that APEMoST, running 2 million iterations, spends less than a minute outside the likelihood function.
+So, the bottleneck will definitely not be APEMoST, and C allows the most efficient implementation of your likelihood function.

 ~~~~~~~~~~~~~~~~~
  Other programs